 This is to prevent damage to the battery.
 You can clamp it to the negative terminal on the battery, but it is better NOT too.
 The only thing is you want to make sure you clamp it to metal and not to hoses and things.

 After this you want to look at the color light.
-If the light is red, then that means the battery tender is working and that it is charging the battery.
-If it is green, then that means that the battery is already charged up to the threshold on the battery tender.
+If the light is red, then that means the battery maintainer is working and that it is charging the battery.
+If it is green, then that means that the battery is already charged up to the threshold on the battery maintainer.

 Depending on how dead the battery was, it might take it a little bit to charge up.
 It is safe to leave it charge and go work on other things or come back in the morning.
 After a few hours when you come back the charging should be done and the light will be green.